-- Black Shoes (no trainers/daps)
+- All black shoes or all black trainers ('crocs' are not acceptable)

 - Black trousers/skirt

 - White Shirt (Tucked in)

 - Academy Tie

-- School Blazer
+- School Jumper

-A school jumper is optional.
+A school blazer is optional.
 No outside coats/ hoodies or jumpers are to be worn in the Academy.
 If a student is seen with such items, then these will be confiscated, and the student will be informed where their items can be collected at the end of the school day.